 Recent reports by YouGov and Mintel have found that in the UK people are buying an increasing amount of gluten-free foods.
 This is because many people now believe that gluten is bad for them.
 But what is gluten and should anyone avoid eating it?

 Gluten is the general name for certain proteins in some cereal grains.
 These grains are wheat, rye, barley and triticale.
 While these grains are staples in the typical western diet, many people now avoid eating them.
 Manufacturers have caught on and are producing an increasing number of products to satisfy the demand for gluten-free.

-Some would say that these diets are just another fad, but as a clinician, I hear many people say they feel better without gluten in their diet.
+Some would say that these diets are just another fad, but as a herbalist, I hear many people say they feel better without gluten in their diet.
 But it is not so easy to give up gluten-containing foods.

 The typical diet in the UK and other western countries relies heavily on staples such as wheat.
 Indeed many people eat wheat-containing products three times a day.
 Cereal for breakfast, a sandwich for lunch and pasta for dinner is a common theme.

 For some people, eating these foods causes no problems at all.
 However, other people notice that they have some symptoms such as bloating after eating bread for example.

 In fact, gluten can cause serious health issues for some people.
 For example, coeliac disease is a common autoimmune disease.
 The result of a reaction to gluten in which the body’s immune system attacks and destroys cells lining the intestine.
 Typical symptoms are bloating, abdominal pain, and chronic diarrhoea.